AzureDevOpsHelper/AzureDevOpsHelper/README.md

   - Check each user/container to see if membership exists (this also shows nested memberships!)
   - These checks use a ForEach-Object -Parallel with -ThrottleLimit 25 making this significantly faster.
 - Create output file with verbose details in configurable path.

-- todo: Retrieve and display security namespaces and access control entries (ACEs) for the current user [Add Permissions Information](https://github.com/AzureDevOpsHelper/AzureDevOpsHelper/issues/1).
+- Retrieve and security namespaces and access control entries (ACEs) for the current user
+  - todo: clearify permissions by translating tokens with project, team, repo, branch names etc.

 ## Prerequisites